RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Module/AT-Command-Manual/README.md

         </tr>
         <tr>
             <td>81</td>
             <td>LoRa service is unknown.
 Unknown MAC command received by node.
-Execute commands that are not supported in the current state, such as sending "adjoin" command in P2P mode.</td>
+Execute commands that are not supported in the current state, such as sending "`at+join`" command in P2P mode.</td>
         </tr>
         <tr>
             <td>82</td>